 All inventories should be counted and valued and adjusted at least once a year.
-If you keep your count records and adjustments worksheet that should be good enough for the auditors as long as they can review the process.
-Cycle counting works and allows you to spread the pain over the entire year.
+If you keep your count records and adjustments worksheet that should be good enough for the auditors as long as they can

 Both long-term and short-term rental fleets should be reconciled.
 Go through your utilization schedules to see which units have little or no hours on them for the current year and (1) see that you still have them, and (2) determine what is wrong with them and what it would cost to fix them.
 List the units to be sold or replaced.
 Schedule repairs for the ones that are salvageable.
 This process to can be completed other than at the year end.
 I also like to get an annual desk top appraisal of my fleet so I know what the OLV are.
 I use this information when in discussions with my bankers and as a source to price used equipment for sale.

 Fixed assets should go through the same process as the fleet.
 I also include leased equipment in this process.
 Do we have them all?
 Do we use them all?
 Are major repairs around the corner?
 Is it the time to replace any of them?
 Is it a good time to make a deal with the equipment dealers?